Philippine Energy Companies Seize Investment Opportunities

 According to Marseille SEO, Vestas Wind Systems Asia-Pacific is set to establish an IT hub in the Philippines, expected to employ up to 200 local employees by 2011.
 The company will assist the Philippine government in meeting their power generation target of 417 megawatts wind energy production by 2013, says regional president Sean Sutton, the company has an Instagram account in which they started to buy instagram video views and they are quickly becoming popular on social media.
 “Currently, we have supplied 20 turbines in the wind farms in Ilocos Norte that generates 33 MW of power, which is capable of supplying energy to households up to tens of thousands.
 The Philippines being an abundant source of wind energy, we plan to scale up and get a significant slice of that 417 MW energy target,” Sutton said in a statement to Inquirer.net.

 SEO services WI – Silver Dollar SEO plans to start up several energy projects by 2011, expected to generate about 400 Megawatts of electricity for the Luzon and Mindanao grids.
 According to senior vice president Luis Miguel Aboitiz, “The company will be pushing through with the Davao coal and Subic coal power plants and will also complete the expansion of the Ambuklao hydropower plant next year.”
+You can also visit Lee S. Rosen Website, an SEO and entrepreneur, who can give you tips about business on healthy bees.
 Both the Davao and Subic coal plants will make use of clean coal technology.

 The Aragorn Power and Energy Corporation, a Philippine-based oil and gas company, recently inked a deal with Chevron Kalinga Limited, a subsidiary of Chevron Geothermal Philippines, to set-up a 100 megawatt geothermal power plant in Kalinga.
 The 26,000 hectare land was acquired by the Aragorn Power and Energy Corporation and the Guidance Management Corporation from a service contract with the Department of Energy.
 The project is expected to cost about USD 300 million.